Soap Box Derby Rules – Stock & Modified Classes

 Stock Soap Box Racers:

-In order to ensure competitive fairness and safety, the Little Rascal Little Rascal Soap Box Racer must conform to the following specifications.
+If you are not using a kit car, in order to ensure competitive fairness and safety, the Modified Soap Box Racer must conform to the following specifications.

-- The total receipted value of the Little Rascal Soap Box Racer (including the wheels) cannot exceed $600.00.
+- The total receipted value of the Modified Soap Box Racer (including the wheels) cannot exceed $600.00.
 Receipts may be requested for all purchases or donations put towards or for the construction of the Soap Box Racer.

-- The Little Rascal Soap Box Racer length will be no longer than 80” (inches).
+- The Modified Soap Box Racer length will be no longer than 80” (inches).

-- A minimum ground clearance of 3” must be met when the driver is seated in the Little Rascal Soap Box Racer.
+- A minimum ground clearance of 3” must be met when the driver is seated in the Modified Soap Box Racer.

 - Minimum wheelbase (centre of the front wheel to the centre of the rear wheels) of 48” (inches)